BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 # Next Steps

-Of course, after successfully migrating this site to Bunny's lovely CDN, I didn't actually go straight to bed like a should.
+Of course, after successfully migrating this site to Bunny's lovely CDN, I didn't actually go straight to bed like I should.
 After all, a modicum of success is only encouragement for further experimentation!
 So, my next step was to stay up far too late to try and make use of Bunny's [Magic Containers] and [Bunny Database] offerings, and I had the perfect ~victim~ candidate for a very simple app that I could deploy without feeling any remorse if I ruined it.